Absolution Gap: 2727

 Meanwhile, the Nostalgia for Infinity makes its presence known to Hela and offers to protect it (Quaiche has been asking various lighthuggers for protection).
 Quaiche agrees and sends "delegates" onto the ship, who are actually soldiers.
 They attempt to take the ship, but the crew defeats them.
 Quaiche holds Khouri and Vasko hostage, as well as Rashmika (who is actually Aura).
 He reveals he actually wants the ship to change Hela's rotation with its engines to stop it spinning; this will permit him to keep watching Haldora eternally, without the need for moving Cathedrals.
 Brannigan agrees and lands, but not before he deploys a Cache Weapon on Haldora and destroys its exterior, revealing it to be the Shadows' transport mechanism.

 Quaiche and Grelier (his right-hand man) leave with Aura, but Quaiche panics and dies falling from the shuttle, whilst Grelier is killed by Brannigan's hypometric weapon when he tries to hold Aura hostage.
 The soldiers of the Cathedrals overwhelm Brannigan and destroy him.
 Scorpio arrives and rescues Aura, who suggests they take the Scrimshaw suit (now a prison for the Shadows' digital envoy), but Scorpio advises against doing so; Remontoire has shown him a shard of material from Ararat, which matches similar ones found on Hela.
 He believes that the race that made them also killed the Scuttlers for talking to the Shadows.
 They leave the Scrimshaw suit and retreat as the Cathedral is destroyed.
-As they walk away, Khouri asks Scorpio why he saved the shuttle in the Yellowstone system and it is revealed that he saw her husband, Fazil, was on the passenger manifest.
+As they walk away, Khouri asks Scorpio why he saved the shuttle in the Yellowstone system and it is implied that he saw her husband, Fazil, was on the passenger manifest.